djosephsen/slacker/Readme.md

 These behaviors are both implemented as inithooks (the first as a startup hook and the second as a shutdown hook).
-If you find this annoying you can comment them out from the [yourHooksGoHere.go](yourHooksGoHere.go) file, which is the file that controls all of the plugins Slacker uses to interact with you and your production environment.
+If you find this annoying you can comment them out from the [yourPluginsGoHere.go](yourPluginsGoHere.go) file, which is the file that controls all of the plugins Slacker uses to interact with you and your production environment.
 Slacker comes with a variety of simple plugins to get you started and give you examples to work from, and it's pretty easy to add